Visitors to OKC have a convenient new way to move around downtown.

 The Thunder Platforms (4-6, 20)

 That’s not really the name, but platform 4 is sure to be one of the busiest on the loop, as it’s situated right in front of Chesapeake Arena, home to the Oklahoma City Thunder.
-Number 5 is the southernmost platform, and as the new convention center, Omni Hotel and Scissortail Park get closer to completion, the traffic to this hub will increase, too.
+Number 5 is the southernmost platform, and as the new convention center, Omni Hotel and Scissortail Park are open, the traffic to this hub will increase, too.

 Number 6 is the Myriad Gardens platform, which should be a popular year-round destination.
 The gardens are a 15-acre botanical retreat for guests in the middle of the city.
-The landscaping is changed seasonally for maximum greenery and blossoms, and the Crystal Bridge greenhouse is home to more than 700 species of plants.
+The landscaping is changed seasonally for maximum greenery and blossoms.
+While it's currently closed for renovations, the Crystal Bridge greenhouse is home to more than 700 species of plants.
 In the winter, the splash pad next to the restaurant is converted into an ice skating rink.

 The Century Center at platform 20 is home to Mahogany Prime Steakhouse, a popular fine dining establishment with great pre- and post-game bar crowds.
 Directly across the street is the Colcord Hotel, OKC’s oldest hotel, built in 1909.
 Flint, an excellent brunch spot, is on the ground floor.
 Down a short causeway is the entrance to the Devon Tower, with Vast, a top-of-the-city fine dining restaurant, on the 49th floor.
 Vast also has a cocktail lounge and bar if you just want drinks with a view.